00Haocheng/iS-MAP/README.md

 python setup.py install
 ```
 ## Download Dataset & Data preprocessing ##
 Firstly, you should generate line mask with LSD.
 We provide a simple reference code to perform LSD segmentation.
-For example, for room0 scene, after downloading the Replica dataset, you can run
+For example, for room0 scene, after downloading the Replica dataset, you can run the following command.
+The line mask images will be generated in the root path of dataset and the folder named ```./line_seg```.
 ```
 python preprocess_line.py
 ```
-These  mask images will be generated in the root path of dataset and the folder named ```./line_seg```.

-We recommend directly downloading the processed dataset including the ```./line_seg``` folder [here.](https://drive.google.com/drive/folders/1vU4aisJtXd2-svHKarMhPx5AMVQHfxgg?usp=sharing)
+Alternatively, we recommend directly downloading the preprocessed dataset including the ```./line_seg``` folder [here.](https://drive.google.com/drive/folders/1vU4aisJtXd2-svHKarMhPx5AMVQHfxgg?usp=sharing)

 ## Run ##
 After downloading the data to the ./Datasets folder, you can run iS-MAP: